 Sardines

-Again, like A and C, Vitamin E is an antioxidant, protecting our skin against UV radiation and helping prevent dark spots and wrinkles.
-That’s why it's found in so many topical anti-aging products!
+Vitamin E is one of the greatest nutrient allies for your skin.
+Like vitamins A and C, vitamin E is an antioxidant, protecting your skin against UV radiation and helping prevent dark spots and wrinkles.
+That’s why it's common in so many topical anti-aging products.

 Vitamin E can also help with inflammation, such as the swelling of puffy under-eye circles or angry red acne.